leettools-dev/leettools/docs/run_deepsearch_with_firework_deepseek.md

-# Run DeepSearch with DeepSeek models
+# Run DeepResearch with DeepSeek Models

 Both OpenAI o1-pro model and Google Gemini 1.5-pro model provide the "DeepResearch" function that allows users to generate a research report based on a query.
 The "digest" flow from LeetTools provides a similar function that can work with any LLM model that can perform text extract and summarize functions.
-In this tutorail, we will use the DeepSeek model API from fireworks.ai as an example.
+In this tutorial, we will use the DeepSeek model API from fireworks.ai as an example.

 ## Get a DeepSeek API key

 To use the DeepSeek API, you can either host the model yourself or use the hosted version from API providers.
-In this example, we will use the API endpoint provided by fireworks.ai as an example.
+In this example, we will use the API endpoint provided by fireworks.ai.

 1. Go to the [fireworks.ai](https://fireworks.ai) website and sign up for an account.
 2. After you have signed up, go to the API section and create a new API key.